DPDP Act 2026: A Compliance Guide for TA Leaders

 By Sandra Rachel Oommen

-6 min read
+7 min read

 Table of content

-In an era where data is as crucial as currency, understanding the nuances of India's Digital Data Protection Act of 2023 is indispensable for talent acquisition professionals.
+In an era where data is as crucial as currency, understanding the nuances of India's Digital Personal Data Protection (DPDP) Act of 2023 is indispensable for talent acquisition professionals.
 This groundbreaking legislation marks a significant shift in how personal data is managed, impacting not just the IT sector, but every domain that handles personal data, including human resources and talent acquisition.

 Here is a practical guide to decoding the complexities of the DPDP Act and mastering the art of compliant, efficient talent acquisition.